Ali-E/WeightedAligner/readme.md

-To replicate the reported matching svRNAs of SARS-CoV-2[1] that are orthologs to the ones previously reported for SARS-CoV[2], run the command: python src.py -r Data/coronavirus_MT327745.fa -q Data/three_svRNA.fa -o match_results.csv
+To replicate the reported matching svRNAs of SARS-CoV-2[1] that are orthologs to the ones previously reported for SARS-CoV[2], run the command:

+python src.py -r Data/coronavirus_MT327745.fa -q Data/three_svRNA.fa -o match_results.csv

+The default scores used in alignment are as follows:

+Match: +1, indel: -1, mismatch (other than AG and CT): -1, A/G mismatch: -0.5, C/T mismatch: -0.75

+To change these scores use -a (for A/G mismatch) and -c (for C/T mismatch), for example:

+python src.py -r Data/coronavirus_MT327745.fa -q Data/three_svRNA.fa -o match_results.csv -a 0.0 -c -1

 If you use the code of this aligner (or parts of it) please cite [1].